About Us

 Our Organization

 Neighbor 2 Neighbor Pendleton is a registered non-profit organization governed by a volunteer board of directors.
-Operations undertaken by N2N are conducted by community volunteers along with a limited number of part-time employees.
+Operations undertaken by N2N are conducted by community volunteers along with a limited number of seasonal employees.
 The IRS has classified N2N as a 501(c)(3) charitable organization.

 Neighbor 2 Neighbor is managed by a Board of Directors.
 The Board of Directors establishes the operational procedures and policies for Neighbor 2 Neighbor.
 The Board meets at least once a month.
 Meetings are normally held at the N2N building.